paulohenriquevn/aws-solutions-architect/README.md

 ---

 ### Questão 60

-**Texto original:**
-A company has a website hosted on AWS.
-The website is behind an Application Load Balancer (ALB) that is configured to handle HTTP and HTTPS separately.
-The company wants to forward all requests to the website so that the requests will use HTTPS.

-**Tradução:**
 Uma empresa tem um site hospedado na AWS.
 O site está atrás de um Application Load Balancer (ALB) configurado para lidar separadamente com HTTP e HTTPS.
 A empresa deseja que todas as solicitações sejam redirecionadas para HTTPS.

 **Resposta correta:**